MetinVn/Mockup-landing-page/README.md

 ## Reason for Building

-This app was built to demonstrate a professional approach to front-end development, even for static pages.
-The goal is to show recruiters and collaborators a codebase that is:

-- Scalable and easy to maintain
-- Aligned with modern development standards
-- Ready for extension with routing, state management, or API integration

----
+I built this app to demonstrate my ability to translate a design into a pixel-perfect, responsive, and modern front-end implementation.
+The project showcases my skills in:

+- Building clean, maintainable, and reusable React components
+- Applying precise styling and layout techniques for pixel-perfect results
+- Using TypeScript for type safety and reliability
+- Structuring a scalable codebase that follows current best practices

+This project serves as a practical example of my front-end development abilities and attention to detail.

 ## Getting Started